kingluddite/web-dev-notes/frontend/gatsby/udemy/358n-gatsby-tutorial-and-projects-course/section-03-portfolio-project/07-projects-query.md

 // MORE CODE
 ```

+## Troubleshoot
+* If you get error `Cannot query field "allStrapiJobs" on type "Query" ----->`
+  - Start your strapi server!
-## When gatsby re-starts you need to look for one thing in GraphQL sandbox
+* When gatsby re-starts you need to look for one thing in GraphQL sandbox
-## Troubleshoot - if you get error `Cannot query field "allStrapiJobs` on type "Query" -----> start your strapi server!

-1. Browse to your local api for strapi folder
+1. Browse to your local API for `strapi` folder

-2. `$ npm run develop`
+`$ npm run develop`

 ## Houston we have a problem!
-* Make sure to surround your types with backticks
+* **IMPORTANT** Make sure to surround your `types` with backticks

 ```
 // MORE CODE